Essential graded algebra over polynomial rings with real exponents: Geometry of real staircases

-\begin{example} The upper boundary of the triangular module~$M$ in Examples~\ref{e:trouble} and~\ref{e:trouble-soc} has vector spaces of dimension either~$0$ or~$1$ in every graded component indexed by~$\RR^2_+ \times \fro$.
-For each $\aa \in \RR^2$, depict the corresponding $\fro$-module using a solid dot for a vector space of dimension~$1$ and no solid dot for a vector space of dimension~$0$.~~Then $\delta\cM$ is drawn at left and $\fro$ is drawn at right.
-The $\fro$-module at~$\aa$ is drawn with $\aa$ at the upper-right corner, to convey the idea that one should stand at~$\aa$ and see what direct limits result as~$\aa$ is approached along the various faces.
+\begin{example} The upper closure of the module~$M$ in Examples~\ref{e:trouble} and~\ref{e:trouble-soc} with triangular degree set has vector spaces of dimension either~$0$ or~$1$ in every graded component indexed by~\mbox{$\RR^2_+ \times \fro$}.
+For each $\aa \in \RR^2$, depict the corresponding $\fro$-module using a solid dot for a vector space of dimension~$1$ and no solid dot for a vector space of dimension~$0$.
+Then $\delta\cM$ is drawn at left and $\fro$ is drawn at right: The $\fro$-module at~$\aa$ is drawn with $\aa$ at the upper-right corner, to convey the idea that one should stand at~$\aa$ and see what direct limits result as~$\aa$ is approached from below along the various faces.
 When $M_\aa = 0$, the point~$\aa$ is drawn as an empty dot. \end{example}